-1. What are the minimum resources and system requirements required to run GraphScope?
+What are the minimum resources and system requirements required to run GraphScope?

-To use GraphScope Python interface, Python >= 3.6 and pip >= 19.0 is required.
+To use GraphScope Python interface, Python >= 3.7 and pip >= 19.0 is required.
 GraphScope engine can be deployed in standalone mode or distributed mode.
-For standalone deployment, a physical machine with at least 4 cores CPU and 8G memory is required.
-GraphScope is tested and supported on the following systems:
+For standalone deployment, the mininum requirement is 4 cores CPU and 8G memory.

 For distributed depolyment, a cluster managed by Kubernetes is required.
-GraphScope has tested on k8s version >= v1.12.0+.
+GraphScope has been tested on Kubernetes version >= v1.12.0+.

-2. Is Kubernetes an enssential to run GraphScope?
+Is Kubernetes an enssential to use GraphScope?

-5. Is GraphScope a graph database?
+Is GraphScope a graph database?

-6. What’s the compatibility of Gremlin in GraphScope?
+What’s the compatibility of Gremlin in GraphScope?

 GraphScope supports most querying operators in Gremlin.
 You may check the compatibility in this link.

 The system seems get stuck, what are the possible reasons?